sematext/docs/docs/sematext-docker-agent/configuration.md

 ## Log Routing

 Routing logs from different containers to separate Logsene Apps can be configured via docker labels (or environment variables e.g. on Kubernetes).
 Simply tag a container with the label (or environment variable) ```LOGSENE_TOKEN=YOUR_LOGSENE_TOKEN```.
-Sematext Agent inspects the containers for this Label and ships the logs to the defined Logsene App.
+Sematext Agent inspects the containers for this label and ships the logs to the specified Logsene App.

-To disable logging to Logsene/Elasticsearch label the application container with ```LOGSENE_ENABLED=false```. ```LOGSENE_ENABLED=true``` enables logging for the container again.
+To disable logging to Logsene/Elasticsearch simply label the container with ```LOGSENE_ENABLED=false```. ```LOGSENE_ENABLED=true``` enables logging for the container again.

 __Example:__
-The following command will start nginx webserver and logs for this container will be shipped to the related Logsene App.
+The following command will start Nginx webserver and logs for this container will be shipped to the related Logsene App.

 ```
 docker run --label LOGSENE_TOKEN=REPLACE_WITH_YOUR_LOGSENE_TOKEN -p 80:80 nginx